-Students who have already taken AD 111 - Communication in Art + Design: Traditional Media or the first year of architecture classes, will have most of the materials required.
+Students who have already taken AD 111 - Communication in Art + Design: Traditional Media or ARCH 161 - Introduction to Design and Digital Media (or its predecessor, ARCH 163 - Modes of Design Communication I) will have most of the materials required.
 Students who are or will be taking either of those courses will use most of the traditional tools and consumable materials in those courses as well as this one.
 Students in Industrial Design and Interior Design are likely to continue to use these tools in their respective design studios.
-Digital Design students may use these tools, but in more limited applications and in special courses and subjects (e.g., storyboarding, physical computing, etc.).
+Digital Design students may use these tools, but in more limited applications and in special courses and subjects (e.g. storyboarding, physical computing, etc.).

-Digital:
+Digital Materials